Vulvar Cancer: Surgery

 Genital or leg swelling.
 This is a side effect of lymph node removal.
 It's called lymphedema.
 The fewer lymph

-can be very hard to treat.
+starts, it can be very hard to treat.

 Talk with your healthcare provider about ways to cope with these side effects.
 Most